gaultier/blog/rust_underscore_vars.md

-Title: In Rust, `let _ = ...` and `let _unused = ...` is not the same
+Title: In Rust, `let _ = ...` and `let _unused = ...` are not the same
 Tags: Rust
 ---

-Simple TIL for me.
 In Rust and some other languages, the compiler or linter warns about unused variables.
 To silence these warnings we can name the unused variable either `_` or prefix it with `_`:

 ```rust
 let _ = foo();